What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: What is scientific realism?

 \subsubsection{Ontological clarity}

 In brief, by ontological clarity I mean the semantic virtue of a theory of being clear with respect to what it says about the possible world in which it is the case.
 This means that, according to this condition, the referents of theoretical terms (together with predicates' extensions) must be assigned by the theory through a well-defined ontology that has no considerable traces of semantic ambiguity.
 In this way, ontological clarity is a possessed virtue of some scientific theories to be unveiled by a philosophical analysis, in the sense that there are theories that satisfy (or do not satisfy) such a virtue independently from the philosopher's will.
+Let us make three important remarks concerning this virtue.

-Note, however, that the definition of a theoretical virtue, such as ontological clarity, is not immune to further concerns associated with its normative an regulative nature: How much clarity one needs?
+Firstly, the definition of a theoretical virtue, such as ontological clarity, is not immune to further concerns associated with its normative and regulative nature: How much clarity one needs?
 How ontological clarity is interpreted among different theories?
 As is the case for any kind of theoretical virtue, ontological clarity is immanent and contextual in the sense that it is highly dependent on the kind of ontology posited by a given scientific theory, apart from the fact that there is no unique way to specify in any particular situation the precise conditions for this virtue to be satisfied.
-For example, some people committed with other theoretical virtues, such as simplicity, expect that some theory satisfies ontological clarity if the associated ontology is only constituted by a minimum set of theoretical posits indispensable to explain and predict the relevant phenomena, whilst others think that they should characterize the metaphysical natures of such posits at the price of positing a more robust and a less simple ontology.
-This normative character of ontological clarity is a reflection of the fact that the way scientific realism is defined depends on a `second-order' conceptual framework where regulative and normative claims are involved.
+For example, some people committed with other theoretical virtues, such as simplicity, expect that some theory satisfies ontological clarity if the associated ontology is only constituted by a minimum set of theoretical posits indispensable to explain and predict the relevant phenomena, whilst others think that this theory should go deeper and characterize the metaphysical natures of such posits at the price of positing a more robust and a less simple ontology.
+This normative character of ontological clarity is a reflection of the fact that the way scientific realism is defined depends on a `second-order' conceptual framework where regulative and normative claims are involved, such as simplicity or (metaphysical) strength.
 Although these claims form part of an important element to be considered, it is important to reiterate that in this contribution our focus relies on the constitutive dimension of scientific theories.